Shadowysn/GMOD_SCGG_Fixed/README.md

 Version 1.8:
 * Proper claw animations!
 Closed, open or dynamic state.
 Applies to both viewmodel and worldmodel.
 (As with all new features, it may be buggy.)
 * Debris ragdolls/props can now be picked up.
 Previously they could not be detected.

+Version 2:
+* Primary attack is now better!
+(Previously, it took an agonizing 5 seconds if you missed, whilst in the actual HL2 you could shoot earlier than that, with the dry firing animation taking it's own time.
+In a nutshell, it means the dryfiring anim makes it look like attacking takes 5 secs, but the actual time is shorter.)
+* Effects fixed!
+No more lua errors when switching from a camera to firstperson.
+(Still relies on entities, so it'll glitch in mirrors.)